Twenty Minutes of Love

-Twenty Minutes of Love is a 1914 American silent comedy film made by Keystone Studios.
+Twenty Minutes of Love is a 1914 American silent short comedy film made by Keystone Studios.
 The film is widely reported as Charlie Chaplin's directorial debut; some sources name Joseph Maddern as the director, but generally credit Chaplin as the creative force.

 Reviews

 The reviewer for Bioscope wrote, "Here Chaplin plays the role of the undesired but persistent suitor.
 The comic element is given special prominence and is quite safe in the hands of this well known comedian."

 A reviewer from Kinematograph Weekly wrote, "Plenty of the comic element is introduced and the person who does not laugh at the peculiar antics of Chas.
 Chaplin--well, must be hard to please."